Avaya-Infinity/omni-sdk-web/messaging.md

 });
 ```

-After disconnection, the SDK will try to reconnect with Avaya Infinity™ platform until the reconnection window expires.
-The will try to make multiple attempts to reconnect with Avaya Infinity™ platform.
+If the event stream breaks/fails, the SDK will try to reconnect with Avaya Infinity™ platform until the reconnection window expires.
+It will try to make multiple attempts to reconnect with Avaya Infinity™ platform.
 The interval between each subsequent attempt will keep on increasing till the reconnection window (5 minutes) expires.
 If the SDK is unable to reconnect within the reconnection window, the SDK will stop trying to reconnect.

 Post this, the Client can make an explicit attempt to retry connecting with Avaya Infinity™ platform.
 To do so, the Client must call the `retryConnection()` method exposed by the `AvayaInfinityMessaging` namespace.